Our Verdict

 The buckle on the Fllo is encased in a padded sheath, making it hard to get the strap prongs all the way in.
 The buckle sits relatively low, and given the limited adjustment span, we worry it could become challenging to use with bigger kids.
 The prongs cannot be retained in any way, and you will be searching for them under tiny tushies when your child sits down.

-The Fllo harness tightens and loosens somewhat better than the average convertible seat we tested.
+The Fllo harness tightens and loosens somewhat better than the average convertible seat.
 The tightening mechanism is smooth and takes a little force, but it isn't a struggle or significantly challenging.
-The release mechanism isn't a button but is a pull tab instead, and while it took some getting used to since most seats are buttons, we thought it was more ergonomic.
+The release mechanism isn't a button but is a pull tab instead, and while it took some getting used to since most seats have buttons, we thought it was more ergonomic.

 LATCH Storage